vexip-ui/vexip-ui/docs/en-US/component/upload.md

 :::

-:::demo upload/multiple
+:::demo upload/image

-### Multiple Upload
+### Image Mode

-Adding the `multiple` prop to enable multiple files upload.
+Adding the `image` prop to enable image upload mode, after which the `accept` and `list-type` props will be invalid.

 :::